-The bedroom is another suitable option.
+- The bedroom is another suitable option.
 Most likely, your cat already feels comfortable in your bedroom because it’s spacious and has plenty of light.
-If the smell is an issue, you can purchase self-cleaning litter boxes or hidden litter boxes that double as furniture or use a screen door for even more privacy.
+If the smell is an issue, you can purchase a self-cleaning litter box or a hidden litter box that doubles as furniture or uses a screen door for privacy.

 General litter box tips

 Here are a few tips to help encourage good litter box habits in your cat once you have found a suitable location:

 - If your litter box is in a separate room or bathroom, a cat door is a great investment.
 It will stop kids and large dogs from accessing the litter box and gives your cat unlimited access to their box.
 Also, it prevents your cat from accidentally getting trapped in a room.